kamsiuman/mws-restaurant/README.md

 1. fix the respondsive on the resturant page
 1. fix the @media query by adding the meta tag in the html

-## TODO

-1. would like to add more oprtion feature when the time is permitted
-2. fix the naming convention.
-3. more to come!

 [2019.01.12] - service-workers

 2. watching video : Intro To Service Workers & Caching